Financial-Times/origami-service-makefile/README.md

-make release-log   # Create a release log for the application in Salesforce make grafana-pull  # Pull changes from the Grafana dashboard make grafana-push  # Push changes to the Grafana dashboard
+make release-log   # Create a release log for the application in Salesforce make grafana-pull  # Pull changes from the Grafana dashboard make grafana-push  # Push changes to the Grafana dashboard make whitesource   # Verify security and licensing of production dependencies
 ```